Car-Thing-Hax-Community/unnamed-superbird-connector/notes.md

 When speech-to-text is done, `isFinal` and `isEndOfSpeech` get set to True and Superbird displays the transcript.\
 I'm currently not 100% how search results are added to the home screen, but it's likely with the message below.

-When Spotify starts speaking, it sends `{'state': 'STARTED'}` as an EVENT to `com.spotify.superbird.voice.session_updates`\
+When Spotify starts speaking, it sends `{'state': 'STARTED'}` as an EVENT to `com.spotify.superbird.tts.state`.

-then immediately follows up with the following message as an EVENT to `com.spotify.superbird.voice.session_updates`
+When results are ready, Spotify sends following message as an EVENT to `com.spotify.superbird.voice.session_updates`
 ```
 {
    'session_id':'2024-06-01T09_04_33.963Z.ogg',